-There is a tremendous financial risk if you DON’T have Long Term Care Insurance.
-The 2019 Genworth Cost of Care Survey found that the National Average monthly cost of an Assisted Care Living Facility is $4,051 in 2019.
+You should know that the 2019 Genworth Cost of Care Survey found that the National Average monthly cost of an Assisted Care Living Facility is $4,051 in 2019.
 That cost is expected to rise to $7,317 by 2039.
 The same study found that the National Average cost of a private room in a Nursing Home was $8,517 per month.
 That cost is expected to be $15,383 per month by 2019.

 Questions?
 Click the button to schedule a time for us to call you.